ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🕮 Teaching

-## Spring 25, Spring 24: COMP 7070 Advanced Topics in Artificial Intelligence and Machine Learning
+## Fall 25, Spring 25, Spring 24: COMP 7070 Advanced Topics in Artificial Intelligence and Machine Learning

 Overall, this course is an invitation to core machine learning for **AI application research**.
 It aims to familiarize the students with useful concepts in machine learning, and therefore to benefit their own research.